 The first openSF user identified is the module developer.
 This user has the objective to develop the executable scientific processing modules that will compose the E2E processing chain meant to be integrated into openSF.
 The module developer is not mainly interested in the functioning of the integration framework itself, but only in the interfaces between openSF and the module(s) under development.

-The module developer's tag used in this manual is: М The module developer 3 tag asea in this mandar is:
+The module developer's tag used in this manual is:

 The sections of this manual tagged for the module developer user are: